seanoughton/test-dd-answers/answers.md

    - Here is a screenshot of that configuration:
    - ![email-config-1](./datadog-images/section-4/07-email-configuration.png)

-   - Finally, you configure who will be notified:
+   - Finally, I configured who will be notified:
    - ![notify-team](./datadog-images/section-4/09-notify-team.png)

    - And here is a screenshot of the email notification I received: